 Whilst we normally advocate the use of interview score sheets in most situations, there are a few things to be aware of before you get started.

 Score sheets can also result in too much emphasis on skills and qualifications.
 This could lead to hiring someone with a poor work ethic or who just won’t gel with your team.
 Make sure soft skills form part of the evaluation criteria.

-Candidates are often limited in the responses they can give in the structured format of a score sheet based interview in comparison to an unstructured interview.
+Candidates are often limited in the responses they can give in the structured interview format of a score sheet-based interview in comparison to an unstructured interview.
 This can prevent them from showcasing relevant skills that could make them more suitable for the position.

 Without this, it’s difficult to get a sense of who they are as a person – a critical part of the interview process.

 We’d always recommend setting expectations with the candidate – let them know that there will be a structured format to the interview but that questions are encouraged.